Hamilton (musical): Act II

-Act II begins when Thomas Jefferson returns to America from being the U.S. ambassador to France, taking up his newfound position as Secretary of State ("What'd I Miss").
-In 1789, Jefferson and Madison debate Hamilton's financial proposals at a Cabinet meeting.
-Washington tells Hamilton to figure out a compromise to win over Congress ("Cabinet Battle #1").

-Eliza and her family—along with Angelica, back from London—travel upstate during the summer, while Hamilton stays home to work on the compromise ("Take a Break").
-Hamilton begins an affair with Maria Reynolds, making him vulnerable to her husband's blackmail ("Say No To This").
-Hamilton, Jefferson, and James Madison create the Compromise of 1790 over a private dinner, exchanging Hamilton's financial plan for placing the country's permanent capital on the Potomac River.
+In 1789, Thomas Jefferson returns to America from being the U.S. ambassador to France, taking up his newfound position as Secretary of State ("What'd I Miss").
+Jefferson and James Madison debate against Hamilton's financial proposals at a Cabinet meeting.
+Washington orders Hamilton to figure out a compromise to push his plan through Congress ("Cabinet Battle #1").
+Eliza and her family—along with Angelica, visiting from London—travel upstate during the summer, while Hamilton stays home to work on the compromise ("Take a Break").
+Hamilton begins an affair with Maria Reynolds, making him vulnerable to her husband's extortion ("Say No to This").
+Hamilton, Jefferson, and Madison finally reach a compromise over a private dinner: they will push through Hamilton's financial plan in exchange for placing the country's permanent capital on the Potomac River.
 Burr is envious of Hamilton's sway in the government and wishes that he had similar power ("The Room Where It Happens").
-Burr switches political parties and defeats Philip Schuyler in a race for the Senate, now making Hamilton a rival ("Schuyler Defeated").
+Burr switches political parties and defeats Hamilton's father-in-law Philip Schuyler in a race for the Senate, now making Hamilton a rival ("Schuyler Defeated").

 In another Cabinet meeting, Jefferson and Hamilton argue over whether the United States should assist France in its conflict with Britain.
 President Washington ultimately agrees with Hamilton's argument for remaining neutral ("Cabinet Battle #2").
 In the wake of this, Jefferson, Madison, and Burr decide to join forces to find a way to discredit Hamilton ("Washington on Your Side").
-Washington retires from the presidency after his second term, and Hamilton assists in writing a farewell address ("One Last Time").
+Washington retires from the presidency after his second term, and Hamilton assists in writing his farewell address ("One Last Time").
+A flabbergasted King George receives word that George Washington has stepped down, and will be replaced by John Adams ("I Know Him").
+Adams fires Hamilton, who, in response, publishes an inflammatory critique of the new president ("The Adams Administration").

-A flabbergasted King George receives word that George Washington has stepped down, and will be replaced by Paris signatory John Adams ("I Know Him").
-Adams becomes the second President and fires Hamilton, who, in response, publishes an inflammatory critique of the new president ("The Adams Administration").
-Jefferson, Madison, and Burr confront Hamilton about James Reynolds's blackmail, accusing him of "[embezzlement of] government funds" ("We Know").
-Desperate to salvage his political career by proving that he was merely lustful and not corrupt, Hamilton reminisces over his life and how writing has changed his life ("Hurricane"), before prophylactically publicizing his affair in the Reynolds Pamphlet, which wrecks his own reputation ("The Reynolds Pamphlet").
-It also damages his relationship with Eliza, who, in a heartbroken retaliation, burns all the letters Hamilton wrote her, trying to erase herself from history ("Burn").
-After graduating from college, Philip attempts to defend his father's honor in a duel with George Eacker ("Blow Us All Away") but is fatally shot ("Stay Alive (Reprise)"), eventually leading to reconciliation between Alexander and Eliza ("It's Quiet Uptown").
+Jefferson, Madison, and Burr confront Hamilton about James Reynolds's blackmail years earlier, accusing him of embezzlement ("We Know").
+Desperate to salvage his political career by proving that he was merely lustful and not corrupt, Hamilton reminisces over his life and how writing has always saved him ("Hurricane"), before preemptively publicizing his affair in the Reynolds Pamphlet, which wrecks his own reputation ("The Reynolds Pamphlet").
+It also ruins his relationship with Eliza, who, in heartbroken retaliation, burns all the letters Hamilton wrote her, trying to erase herself from history ("Burn").
+At 19 years old, Hamilton's son Philip attempts to defend his father's honor in a duel with George Eacker ("Blow Us All Away"), but is fatally shot ("Stay Alive (Reprise)"), eventually leading to reconciliation between Alexander and Eliza ("It's Quiet Uptown").